SalahEdDev/Airbnb-Clone-Training/README.md

-# fullstack-graphql-airbnb-clone
+# fullstack-Social Network -React Native-NodeJs-Typescript
-A Fullstack GraphQL Airbnb Clone with React and React Native
+A Fullstack Social Network with React and React Native

 ## Road map